ARichards08/Chess/PvP/README.md

 Check states
-Do this by keeping track of squares that the enemy is attacking on a turn Also keep track of pinned pieces for discovered checks
+Do this by keeping track of squares that the enemy is attacking on a turn Also keep track of pinned pieces for discovered checks Keep track of all squares with a piece in an array/map Finish FEN string stuff, only geot the pieces in the right order, need to take in the castling info etc Need game history for three fold repetition rule

 Testing the move list